UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 For example, suppose you created a new file named `eda.ipynb` that you would like to commit to the project history.
-Our next step is to "add" this modified file to the staging area (i.e., flag that this is a file with changes we would like to commit), click the Jupyter Git extension icon on the far left-hand side of JupyterLab.
+Our next step is to "add" this modified file to the staging area (i.e., flag that this is a file with changes we would like to commit).
+To do this first you have to click the Jupyter Git extension icon on the far left-hand side of JupyterLab.

 ---